SENSE Foundation Brussels supports projects, initiatives and non-profit organisations in Belgium and abroad that align with its objectives:

 - The requested funding represents a maximum of 25% of the total costs of the project, including staff costs if applicable;

-- Projects which do not align with the Foundation's objectives;
+- Projects which are not aligned with the Foundation's objectives;

 - Commercial sponsorship requests, sponsoring of sports or cultural events, sponsoring of fundraising activities for NGOs and other charitable causes;